Find publicly exposed source code repositories

 - Tranco List is a research-oriented top site ranking hardened against manipulation.

-How to Opt-Out?
+How to prevent exposed repositories?

 There are two ways to opt-out of the scanning process:

-Reject all requests with an HTTP User-Agent prefix of “
+Deny all requests with an HTTP User-Agent prefix of “